 The Human Services and Behavioral Health department prepares entry-level human service professionals as members of an inter-disciplinary team under clinical supervision.
 Duties may include client interviewing, crisis intervention and advocacy, activity therapy, group leadership and case management.
 The Mental Health Technology degree can be completed on a full-time or part-time basis with day and evening options available.
 If enrolled full-time, it is designed to be completed in five (5) semesters.
 It consists of open enrollment courses (general education and division specific) and program specific courses with limited enrollment.
 The open enrollment courses may be taken prior to entry into the limited enrollment courses.
 To qualify for entry to limited enrollment courses, please see the Applicant Information packet located on the web page.
-A cumulative GPA of 2.0 is required, as well as an informational interview during MHT 1101.
+A cumulative GPA of 2.0 is required, as well as an initial faculty advising appointment during MHT 1101.
 A grade of C or higher is required in all program courses.
 The practicum portion of the curriculum provides 420 hours of supervised experience.

 Graduates are eligible for registration by the Ohio Counselor, Social Worker, and Marriage and Family Therapist Board as a Social Work Assistant (SWA).
 MHT 1130 provides the educational hours required by the Ohio Chemical Dependency Professionals Board for the CDCA Phase I credential.

 Formal articulation agreements with other colleges and universities indicate how Sinclair programs and courses transfer to other institutions.